Do Dogs Need Dental Care?

 Dr. Brook Niemiec, a board-certified veterinary dental specialist in San Diego, suggests beginning a dental routine with your dog as soon as possible and using the following methods for brushing:

-- For puppies, introduce the brush at around six months — and be consistent.
-Animals like routines, so making brushing a habit it will be easier on both of you.
+For puppies, introduce the brush at around six months — and be consistent.
+Animals like routines, so by making brushing a habit, it will be easier on both of you.

 Not every dog needs its teeth cleaned yearly.
 With the right genes, some dogs never develop much tartar.
 But for the rest, regular cleanings, which require anesthesia, are necessary up to twice a year.